Irrelon/ForerunnerDB/readme.md

 Setting up triggers is very easy.

-### Example: Cancel Operation Before Insert Trigger
+### Example 1: Cancel Operation Before Insert Trigger
 Here is an example of a *before insert* trigger that will cancel the insert operation before the data is inserted into the database: